 The ARN is a non-profit organization (NPO) that was founded in 1994 by former members of the SPCA.
 Their goal was to set up a no-kill shelter as an alternative for wounded, abandoned or lost animals.
 The organization consists of only volunteers who, through their dedication, provide a second chance to ill, abandoned and/or abused cats.
 Together we work on the realization of these three missions:

 The ARN is a no-kill shelter for cats, as well as forms a network of foster homes where abandoned cats can be given care and warmth.
 The shelter is divided into various rooms, some of which are dedicated to animals requiring special care while awaiting a welcoming home.
 No animal is euthanized unless it is ill or suffering from an incurable disease.

 The A.R.N joins forces with the community in order to help animals living in an environment where they are neglected or where they are wandering and at risk of dying.
-All the rescued animals are neutered and vaccinated.
+All the rescued animals are neutered, vaccinated and microchipped.
 Additionally, we provide neutering services at low prices for the public.
 We believe that by encouraging and facilitating the neutering of pets, we can help fight overpopulation.